 If this page is a blank, please click here

-On the other hand, we are happy to say that our Odyssée outperformed all other Limoux's at Mâcon, wresting two silver medals from the heartland of French chardonnay.
-The Concours des Grands Vins de France is reputed to be the biggest wine competition in the world: while we are not proud of having brought the jury's burden up to 11,048 wines to taste by wheeling a couple of Limoux's into Burgundy-land, we are pleased that both Odyssée 2008 and Odyssée 2009 managed to stand their ground in a crowd.
+Happiness is when your chardonnay wrests a silver medal from Mâcon, the heartland of French chardonnay.
+Double happiness is when two of your chardonnays wrest two silver medals.
+The Concours des Grands Vins de France is reputed to be the biggest wine competition in the world; while we are not proud of having brought the jury's burden up to 11,048 wines to taste by wheeling in a couple of Limoux's, we are pleased that both Odyssée 2008 and Odyssée 2009 managed again to stand out against a crowd.

-On that happy note, we say goodbye to you until this time next month, unless of course you click on firstname.lastname@example.org to be released
+And that was the main news this month.
+Please join us again this time next month, unless of course you click email@example.com to be released